Nicholass/chromote/README.md

 It is possible to start from #3 in case of external browser update (e.g. by mouse/keyboard)

-Extension (brwoser) generates hash *[a-z0-9]{8}* end sends it via GET with first request.
+Extension (brwoser) generates hash *[a-z0-9]{8}* and sends it via GET with first request.
 Clients should register on the Hub by this key.

+# s:

+views/client.html:30:12: //TODO emit event to websocket views/client.html:46:12: //TODO bind all other functions views/client.html:49:12: //TODO store all tabs sorted by tab.index views/client.html:59:14: */TODO implement two way data binding chrome-ext/index.js:30:6: /* TODO chrome-ext/background.js:13:6: // TODO case by action field and then operate tabs chrome-ext/background.js:15:5: */TODO ws.send chrome.tabs chrome-ext/background.js:23:6: /* TODO store URL in store; configure it via settings page chrome-ext/background.js:33:14: */ TODO die if empty hash chrome-ext/background.js:41:4:/* TODO on store.hash update - drop connection